Go to content (click on Intro)

 • GROUP F

-The assessment call takes place in February
+The assessment takes place in February

 • GROUP J

-The assessment call takes place in June
+The assessment takes place in June

 • GROUP S

-The assessment call takes place in September
+The assessment will take place in September

-How to submit the report (before the submission deadline for each call)
+How to submit the report (before the submission deadline for each call):

 • Students must upload the report on the internships web platform before the deadline for presenting the enrolment call and answering the feedback survey.